 ADVERTISING

-Standard therapy for children with cancer often reach limits because they do not adequately consider individual metabolic differences.
-The planned system should close this gap: Using precise sensors and intelligent data processing, doctors can adapt the drug dose personalized - even during the visit.
+Standard therapies for children with cancer often reach their limits because they do not adequately account for individual metabolic differences.
+The planned system aims to close this gap: Using precise sensors and intelligent data processing, doctors can personalize medication dosages – even during the doctor's visit.

 Paradigm shift in pediatric oncology

-The core of the project is a new point-of-care sensor that analyzes minimal blood samples and determines the active ingredient levels of vital medication.
-So far, samples have had to be sent to special laboratories - a time -consuming practice that makes quick dose adjustments impossible.
-Multidrug-TDM promises faster, safer and more effective therapy, which the medical staff noticeably relieves.
+The core of the project is a novel point-of-care sensor that analyzes minimal blood samples and determines the drug levels of vital medications.
+Until now, samples had to be sent to specialized laboratories – a time-consuming practice that makes rapid dose adjustments impossible.
+MultiDrug-TDM promises faster, safer, and more effective therapy that will significantly reduce the workload for medical staff.

-Prof. Torsten Frosch , head of the Biophotonics specialist area - medical technology at the TU Darmstadt, emphasizes the importance of interdisciplinary approach: "We only achieve real progress through cooperation.
-Only when technology and medicine work hand in hand can the complex challenges be solved."
+Prof. Torsten Frosch , head of the Biophotonics – Medical Technology department at TU Darmstadt, emphasizes the importance of the interdisciplinary approach: “We can only achieve real progress through collaboration.
+Only when technology and medicine work hand in hand can the complex challenges be solved.”

-Seven specialist areas of the TU Darmstadt work with the Goethe University Frankfurt-a strong alliance of engineering, biophotonics, AI-based signal processing and clinical medicine .
-In perspective, the project could create a special research area on the subject of "intelligent biosensors".
+Seven departments at TU Darmstadt are collaborating with Goethe University Frankfurt – a strong alliance of engineering, biophotonics, AI-supported signal processing, and clinical medicine .
+In the future, the project could lead to a Collaborative Research Center on the topic of "Intelligent Biosensors".

-TU President Tanja Brühl also sees great potential: "Multidrug-TDM is already the third Loewe focus at our university.
-Funding shows how relevant interdisciplinary research for social progress is-especially in the field of personalized medicine."
+TU President Tanja Brühl also sees great potential: “MultiDrug-TDM is already the third LOEWE research focus at our university.
+The funding shows how relevant interdisciplinary research is for societal progress – especially in the field of personalized medicine.”

-The state offensive for the development of scientific-economic excellence (Loewe) supports strategically significant research projects in Hesse.
-Loewe focuses are mostly composite projects of several universities and are intended to create internationally visible research profiles in the long term.
+The state initiative for the development of scientific and economic excellence (LOEWE) supports strategically important research projects in Hesse.
+LOEWE projects are usually collaborative projects involving several universities and aim to create internationally visible research profiles in the long term.

 Further information: